alecperkins/coffeetable/README.md

     <script type="application/javascript" src="https://raw.github.com/alecperkins/coffeetable/master/coffeetable-min.js"></script>

 Click the "CoffeeTable" button in the top-right.
-Enter CoffeeScript code in the textarea, and press `shift`+`enter` to execute it.
-The output will be listed below. `log` and `dir` are shortcuts to the `console` functions. `this` is the `window` object.
+Enter CoffeeScript code in the textarea, and press `enter` to execute it.
+The output will be listed below.
+For multiline input, check the "multiline" box, then use `shift`+`enter` instead to execute code. `log` and `dir` are shortcuts to the `console` functions. `this` is the `window` object.
 Use `@foo = bar` to make a variable global.
 It will then be accessible in subsequent entries.
 If localStorage is supported, CoffeeTable uses it to persist the history, and then replay it on load.
 Click on a history item to load the source that generated it.
 Also, you can indent 4 spaces using `tab`, and go through the history using the `up arrow`.

 ### Output color coding